👤 Tested & Written by: NexraGear Tech Team

 4) Does Oura Ring 4 track blood oxygen?

-Oura supports SpO2-style blood oxygen sensing features in its ecosystem, but availability/behavior can vary by model, region, and settings.
+Yes.
+Oura supports SpO2-style blood oxygen sensing features in its ecosystem.
+Ring 4 delivers 120% improved signal quality for blood oxygen sensing, resulting in a 30% increase in overnight SpO2 accuracy compared to Gen 3.
+Availability and behavior can vary by model, region, and settings.
 If blood oxygen is your must-have, confirm the exact feature set in the Oura app/device specs before buying.

 5) Can you wash your hands with Oura Ring?